deadlyvipers/dojo_rules/introduction.md

 My name is Szabi.
-My favorite course at CodeSchool is Git!
+Favorite path from Code School is Git!